daniel-inderos/Code-Generator/README.md

 ## What is it?

-The Llama Code Generator leverages the Llama 2 AI model to automatically generate website code based on user prompts.
+The Llama Code Generator leverages the Llama 2 or 3 AI model to automatically generate website code based on user prompts.
 The code is then saved to an HTML file.

 ## Requirements